 Yes, this tomato soup recipe is perfect for making ahead of time.
 Store homemade tomato soup in an airtight container in the fridge for up to three days or freeze for up to three months.

 More easy soup recipes

 We have many soup recipes on Inspired Taste.
 Here are a few favorites:

-While we are on the subject of chicken, you must take a look at our easy homemade chicken noodle soup recipe.
+- We love our easy homemade chicken noodle soup.
 It is healthy, satisfying, and tastes incredible.
 It’s faster to make than the traditional version, too!

-Easy Three-Ingredient Tomato Soup
+Easy 3 Ingredient Tomato Soup